 Wind Ridge Trail Highlights

-Wind Ridge is a spectacular and very rewarding Kananaskis hike just south of Dead Man’s Flats.
-It’s difficult and not for everyone, but if it’s within your physical capabilities, chances are good that you’ll love it.
+The Wind Ridge Trail is a spectacular and very rewarding Kananaskis hike just south of Dead Man’s Flats.
+The Wind Ridge hike is difficult and not for everyone, but if it’s within your physical capabilities, chances are good that you’ll love it.
 I think it’s one of the best hikes in Kananaskis (or anywhere in the Canadian Rockies for that matter).

 The Wind Ridge hike consists of two main sections – each an entirely different experience: